"The Social Change Model promotes a particular approach to leadership and leadership

 is ultimately about change, particularly change that benefits others in our local and global communities."
 Susan R. Komives

-As part of Student Community and Leadership Development (SCLD), Student Leadership Program focuses on peer-based leadership techniques and workshop certificates for student leaders.
-Based on the Social Change Model of Leadership Development, Student Leadership will redefine leadership at York through an all new leadership development program and retreats, conferences and events.
+As part of Student Community and Leadership Development (SCLD), Student Leadership Program focuses on peer-based leadership techniques and simulations for students at York University.
+Based on the Social Change Model of Leadership Development, Student Leadership will redefine leadership at York through an all new leadership development program, retreats, conferences and events.